EU court says French GM maize ban was illegal

 The French authorities did have the right to impose a moratorium on the growing of Monsanto's insect-resistant MON810 maize, but based its decision on the wrong EU legislation, the Luxembourg-based European Court of Justice said.

-In reaction to the ruling, France said its embargo on MON810 maize was still valid and that it would restart a procedure if needed.

-To impose such a ban, member states must demonstrate a potentially serious risk to human or animal health or the environment, and notify EU authorities of the need to take emergency measures, the court said.
+To impose such a ban, member states must demonstrate a potentially serious risk to human or animal health or the environment, and notify EU authorities of the need to take emergency measures, it added.

 Emergency measures must be based on science and backed by an assessment from the European Food Safety Authority (EFSA), according to the European Commission.